Collector Groups

 1. Go to the Database Tool page (System > Tools > DB Tool).

-2. The Database Tool page displays only for users that have sufficient permissions to access that page.
+2. The Database Tool page is available only in versions of SL1 prior to 12.2.1 and displays only for users that have sufficient permissions to access the page.

 3. Enter the following in the SQL Query field: